 - drug and alcohol use

-They may also ask for blood and urine tests, and refer you to a psychiatrist or community mental health services, where you may be asked to have a CT scan or MRI scan.
+They may also ask for blood and urine tests, an X-ray and for you to see a mental health specialist.

 What is the treatment for psychosis?